wangby511/System-Design-Architecture-and-Infra/design-tiny-url.md

 3) Twitter / Snowflake ID - 64 bits.
 1 + 41 timestamp + 10 machine numbers + 12 sequence.
 Then do the conversion based on 62 or 64.
 E.g. gk.link/a/3hcCxy

-This needs a unique ID generator But collision is not possible.
+Pros: Collision can be avoided.

+Cons: This needs an additional unique ID generator.
+Security problem because it is easy to figure out what is the next available shortURL.

 ## Flows (Steps)